Mercedes-Benz SLS AMG: Marketing

 Mercedes-Benz SLS AMG branded shoes were produced and sold in collaboration with Italian designer Santoni.

-As part of the SLS AMG's market launch, a print ad (started in February 2010) featured a red Mercedes-Benz SLS AMG striking a powerful pose on grey asphalt against a black backdrop.
-The visual motif is supported by a brief, meaningful message, such as "Oh Lord …" or "A cockpit.
+As part of the SLS AMG's market launch, a print ad (started in February 2010) featured a red Mercedes-Benz SLS AMG on grey asphalt against a black backdrop.
+Different variations of the ads feature brief messages including, such as "Oh Lord …" or "A cockpit.
 An engine.
 Two wings.
 Is it still a car?", for example.
 The print ad appeared in daily newspapers and magazines.
 A TV advert with Michael Schumacher telling the story of an experiment with the SLS AMG demonstrating its technical highlights from preparation and test phases to the realisation was produced.
 The TV ad was premiered on 30 January 2010 on all major television channels with a 60-second roadblock, followed by a 45-second version in reruns until the end of March.
 The Mercedes-Benz SLS AMG website was extended with the addition of an interactive guided tour of the AMG development plant.
 In addition, three editions of an online magazine provided extensive information on the performance ("Milliseconds"), the lightweight construction ("Milligrams") and the design ("Millimetres") of the SLS AMG.
 A reporter blog www.sls-amg-reporter.de was launched featuring fictional enthusiast Matthew K. posting reports, pictures and video clips of his travels as an SLS AMG reporter as he follows the global launch of the new gullwing.
 Starting at February 2010, a new iPhone application called "SLS AMG" was launched, featuring a preview of the car via 360° gameplay using the iPhone's accelerometer.
-SLS AMG also appeared in Gran Turismo 5, scheduled for release in 2010.
+The SLS AMG also appeared in Gran Turismo 5, scheduled for release in 2010.

 The Cigarette 46' Rider, a boat inspired by the SLS AMG and built by Cigarette Racing, was unveiled in 2010 at the Miami International Boat Show.

-In 2011, the SLS was featured on the 16th series of Top Gear.
-The 2013 SLS Roadster was then reviewed two years later.

 As part of the SLS AMG Roadster launch in the UK, a video featuring David Coulthard catching a speeding golf ball hit by professional golfer Jake Shepherd with a Mercedes-Benz SLS AMG Roadster was produced, and was independently verified by a Guinness World Record adjudicator as title of farthest golf shot caught in a moving car.
+The SLS AMG was developed with the assistance of Coulthard.

 Minichamps produced a limited (197 units) edition of SLS AMG GT3 1:18 scale model car for the IAA 2013.
 The vehicle includes 88 parts, painted in matt black and features poison green details.

 As part of its US marketing, the SLS AMG was also used at the 2009 AMG Driving Academy season for its Stage 1.